samlin001/asd-codelabs/codelab4/README.md

 # Customize your own development environment
-This code lab will show you how to create a custom image for ASD from scratch.
+This code lab guides you to create a custom image to set up ASD development environment.

 ## Steps
-1. Create a VM
+1. Create a VM to config the development environment
-2. Chrome remote desktop
+2. Setup Chrome Remote Desktop(CRD) to acess GUI
-3. Setting up a build environment and build
+3. Install softwares
+4. Pre-build Android
+5. Clean up
-4. Creating an image from vm
+6. Create and publish an image
-5. Sharing images to the public

 ### 1. Create a VM to config the development environment
 - Understand [the public and custom images](https://cloud.google.com/compute/docs/images).